polarfire-soc/apps/linux_applications/Source/Accessing_Fabric_LSRAM_using_UIO/Readme.md

 # Accessing Fabric LSRAM using UIO

-## Objective:
+## Objective

-Using this application, Read's and Write's to memory mapped Fabric LSRAM is performed.
+Using this application, Read's and Write's to memory mapped Fabric LSRAM are performed.

-## Description:
+## Description

 In the Libero design, Fabric LSRAM component is interfaced to the MSS using FIC_0 and it is accessible to the processors at 0x61000000.
 More information on the Libero design is available on [GitHub](https://github.com/polarfire-soc/icicle-kit-reference-design).